-Microsoft Azure is the Microsoft cloud platform, including infrastructure as a service (IaaS) and platform as a service (PaaS) offerings.
+Microsoft Azure is the Microsoft cloud platform, including infrastructure as a service (laaS) and platform as a service (PaaS) offerings.

-Source: Cloud computing terms in the Microsoft Azure documentation □ network policy node (Kubernetes)
+Source: What is Azure?
+C in the Microsoft Azure documentation network policy node (Kubernetes)

 A Kubernetes network policy specifies how groups of pods are allowed to communicate with each other and with other network endpoints.